rolandbaer/list-last-changes/src/readme.txt

 {title} {change_date} {author} : behaves as in versions before 0.9 when show author was enabled {change_date} : shows only the change_date, can be used with number = 1 as last modified date of a WordPress Site

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/list-last-changes)

+Or you send them directly to [mailto:info@rolandbaer.ch](mailto:info@rolandbaer.ch).

 == Changelog ==

 = 1.2.0 =